extratone/bilge/annotation/highlights.md

 > “I’ve decided to leave Twitter because I believe the company is ready to move on from its founders.
 My trust in Parag as Twitter’s CEO is deep.
 His work over the past 10 years has been transformational.
 I’m deeply grateful for his skill, heart, and soul.
 It’s his time to lead.”

+> “I’ve decided to leave Twitter because I believe the company is ready to move on from its founders.
+My trust in Parag as Twitter’s CEO is deep.
+His work over the past 10 years has been transformational.
+I’m deeply grateful for his skill, heart, and soul.
+It’s his time to lead.”

 > While Dorsey is well known for his interests in blockchain technology, cryptocurrency, and decentralization, Agrawal is also interested in “web3,” and he [has been a leading figure in](https://www.theverge.com/2021/11/10/22774501/twitter-crypto-dedicated-team-dorsey-square-decentralization) the Twitter-funded Bluesky effort to create an “open and decentralized standard for social media.”

+> While Dorsey is well known for his interests in blockchain technology, cryptocurrency, and decentralization, Agrawal is also interested in “web3,” and he [has been a leading figure in](https://www.theverge.com/2021/11/10/22774501/twitter-crypto-dedicated-team-dorsey-square-decentralization) the Twitter-funded Bluesky effort to create an “open and decentralized standard for social media.”

 # [Jack steps back - by Casey Newton - Platformer](https://www.platformer.news/p/jack-steps-back?token=eyJ1c2VyX2lkIjo4MDQ5MjYsInBvc3RfaWQiOjQ0NzAwNjE3LCJfIjoiTTA0MmUiLCJpYXQiOjE2MzgyMzU4NzYsImV4cCI6MTYzODIzOTQ3NiwiaXNzIjoicHViLTc5NzYiLCJzdWIiOiJwb3N0LXJlYWN0aW9uIn0.iCQ9MdtKfFD908DgURtPyXmUCWQw7jSmMrOLujl7apE)

 > One person told me that Agrawal was among the few people internally who could regularly get Dorsey to change his mind.

+> One person told me that Agrawal was among the few people internally who could regularly get Dorsey to change his mind.

+> Its head of communications, Kelly Sims, left Twitter last week after less than four months at the company, in what is a highly difficult role to fill.
+And Sara Beykpour, who joined the company in 2009 and has lately been leading its Twitter Blue subscription product, announced recently that she is leaving the company as well.

 > Its head of communications, Kelly Sims, left Twitter last week after less than four months at the company, in what is a highly difficult role to fill.
 And Sara Beykpour, who joined the company in 2009 and has lately been leading its Twitter Blue subscription product, announced recently that she is leaving the company as well.